andreyvital/babel-plugin-global-require/README.md

 See the examples above of how to configure.
 Take which fits best for your setup.
 Profit.

-A simple plugin that allows you to require globally.
-You just need to define the *root* directory of your project and this plugin will generate a global alias map.
+#### Benefits
+- You'll use same require statement for anywhere in the project;
+- You'll avoid path hell (../../../../../);
+- You'll write a more concise code.

-It's convention based: the alias is always the name of the file.
+This plugin is convention based: the alias is always the name of the file.
 For example:
 ```
 src (root)
   deep